Simon Bailey - Bass Baritone

 Described as an ´elegant, sensitive and powerful Wotan´ (Der Opernfreund), ´a singer for Wotan who lives up to the ideal of a German bel canto´ (FAZ) and ´...one of the best Wotans I have ever heard on stage, with his powerful, well-controlled, agile baritone, precise intonation and excellent clarity of pronunciation´ (Klassik Begeistert), Simon Bailey has been delighting audiences across Europe in a career spanning 25 years.

-A resident of Frankfurt, Germany, Simon has a repertoire of more than 100 major principal operatic roles from Berg to Britten, Mozart to Mayuzumi, Humperdinck to Händel and everything in between.
-His unusually large vocal range means he has appeared as a low bass (Inquisitor in Don Carlos, Gonzalo in The Tempest), a Mozartian bass (with more than 50 performances of Leporello and 60 of Figaro including ROH Covent Garden and La Scala, Milan), as a typical Italian Buffo (most recently as Don Magnifico in Cenerentola), and as a Heldenbariton (Jochanaan Salome) in Stuttgart and Wiesbaden.
+A resident of Frankfurt, Germany, Simon has a repertoire of more than 100 major principal operatic roles from Berg to Britten, Mozart to Mayuzumi, Humperdinck to Händel and Vivaldi to Verdi.
+His unusually large vocal range means he has appeared as a low bass (Inquisitor in Don Carlos, Gonzalo in The Tempest), a Mozartian bass (with more than 50 performances of Leporello and 60 of Figaro including ROH Covent Garden and La Scala, Milan), as a typical Italian Buffo (most recently as Don Magnifico in Cenerentola).

 Recent success as Wotan (Das Rheingold, Die Walküre) and Wanderer (Siegfried) in Erl, Köln, Wiesbaden, Luzerne and Dresden has heralded a shift in focus to the great Wagnerian bass-baritone roles over the coming seasons.

-Future plans include reprising Wotan (Das Rheingold) in Dortmund, Wanderer (Siegfried) in Saarbrücken, Balstrode (Peter Grimes) for Opera North in Leeds, a return to English National Opera as Don Magnifico (Cenerentola) and his debut as Hans Sachs Die Meistersinger von Nürnberg in Germany.
+Future plans include reprising Holländer in a new production for Welsh National Opera, Balstrode (Peter Grimes) in his company debut at Opera North in Leeds, a return to English National Opera as Don Magnifico (Cenerentola) and his debut as Hans Sachs Die Meistersinger von Nürnberg in Germany.